 Private placement portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
-While our privately placed portfolio debt investments are generally secured by a first priority lien, one investment is secured by a second priority lien.
+While our privately placed portfolio debt investments are generally secured by a first priority lien, two investments are secured by a second priority lien.